 If your main concern is getting your fiancé to the United States as quickly as possible, the K-1 visa is generally several weeks faster from the time of application to the time the visa is issued.

 When you use RapidVisa, the K1 fiancé visa typically takes between five and six months, and the CR1 spousal visa typically takes between six and seven months.
 Keep in mind that the processing time can be longer — sometimes more than a year — depending on your specific situation.

 However, the K-1 visa has an extra step: After a fiancé enters the United States on a K-1 visa, they need to marry the U.S. citizen and apply to adjust their status, a process that can take an additional six months before receiving the green card.
 Without the green card, the foreign spouse won't be able to legally work in the United States or travel outside the country without applying for another visa.

 If the couple gets married outside the United States, , and the foreign spouse then enters the United States on a CR1 spousal visa, they will obtain their green card immediately after entering the U.S. For this reason, if your primary concern is for your fiancé to get a green card as quickly as possible, the CR1 spousal visa is the best option

 So, to recap, it’s typically quicker to get the K-1 visa and therefore reunite sooner with your spouse, but the CR1 visa will help your foreign spouse obtain their green card faster.

 If this sounds complicated, don’t worry!
 RapidVisa can guide you through every milestone of your immigration journey.
-You’ll also get access to an independent immigration attorney who can answer your legal questions.
 Ready to start?